flurie/sdp/README.md

 # Simple Data Processing

 This is a library for simple data processing.
 SDP is inspired by array, vector, bytestring and partly by containers and repa.
 SDP focuses on efficiency and openness.
-Therefore, there are unsafe functions in SDP.

 ## tl;dr